 The Personal Assessment of the College Environment (PACE) is an innovative online tool for your institution to easily assess its progress and highlight areas for growth using an employee survey.
 The PACE survey helps higher education institutions define areas needing change or improvement and sets the stage for more in-depth planning.
 In the PACE model, the leadership of an institution motivates each of these climate factors toward an outcome of student success and institutional effectiveness.
-Click here to read more about the PACE model and research.
-Information about the report structure can be found here.
+Information about the report structure can be found by viewing a sample report.

 The purpose of the PACE survey is to promote open and constructive communication and to establish priorities for change by obtaining the satisfaction estimate of employees concerning the campus climate.
 Using a six-point scale, respondents are asked to select their survey response to items divided into four domains: institutional structure, supervisory relationships, teamwork, and student focus.
 Confidentiality is important to NILIE, for information on confidentiality please see our FAQ page.

 - The Institutional Structure climate factor focuses on the mission, leadership, spirit of cooperation, structural organization, decision-making, and communication within the institution.

 - Supervisory Relationships provides insight into the relationship between an employee and a supervisor and an employee’s ability to be creative and express ideas related to the employee’s work.

 - Teamwork explores the spirit of cooperation within work teams and effective coordination within teams.